By David Mitchell

 A remarkable book ... there won't be a bigger, bolder novel this year. — Guardian

-An impeccable dance of genres ... an elegiac, radiant festival of prescience, meditation and entertainment. — The Times
+An impeccable dance of genres . . . an elegiac, radiant festival of prescience, meditation and entertainment. — Neel Mukherjee, The Times

-His wildest ride yet ... a singular achievement, from an author of extraordinary ambition and skill — Matt Thorne, Independent on Sunday
+A singular achievement, from an author of extraordinary ambition and skill. — Matt Thorne, Independent on Sunday

 David Mitchell entices his readers onto a rollercoaster, and at first they wonder if they want to get off.
 Then - at least in my case - they can't bear the journey to end. — AS Byatt, Guardian

-Mitchell's storytelling in CLOUD ATLAS is of the best.
-I was, appropriately, captivated. — Lawrence Norfolk, Independent
+Mitchell's storytelling in Cloud Atlas is of the best. — Lawrence Norfolk, Independent

 Impeccably structured novel of ideas in many voices by a talent to watch. — Literary Editor's Best Books, Observer